tobq/Shash/README.md

 # Shash
-Simple, and fast, spacial hashing API
+Simple, and fast, spacial hashing library

 The shash class has only 2 members.